erickjomp/2L-DRM-preprocessing/README.md

 # prepro2LDRM-slabvars

 This repository contains the CLI preprocessing program for the 2L-DRM model.
 This program takes WRF files (wrfout files) as inputs and writes  binary files that will be the inputs of the 2LDRM model.
-You obtain binary files for: PW, U, V and PWflux.
+You obtain binary files for: PW (precipitable water), U (moisture weighted u wind-speed), V (moisture weighted v wind-speed) and PWflux (PW vertical flux between slabs).
 Other variables are written only for validation purposes.

 The generated binary files have dimensions (nx, ny, nslabs, ntimesteps), with the exception of PWflux which has dimensions (nx, ny, nslabs-1, ntimesteps) since it is calcualted at the interface between slabs.
 The binary files are stored in Fortran-memory order (see Notes below).